 What Makes Algae So Sustainable?

-By choosing algae as an alternative to other materials and foods, we can cut down on unsustainable production practices and maximize the value of the resources we are using.
-With so much value, it is impossible to deny the benefits of choosing algae.
+Choosing algae over other materials and foods is a step towards a better future.
+By opting for algae, we can cut down on unsustainable production practices and maximize the value of the resources we use.

 What Are Some Sustainable Uses of Algae?